carenaudo/Menipy/CODEXLOG.md

 **Summary:** Added `menipy.plugins.load_plugins` which queries the `og.analysis` entry point group using `importlib.metadata` and populates a global `PLUGINS` registry.
 Implemented unit test with patched entry points to ensure plugins are loaded correctly.

+## Entry 92 - Example plugin and manager

+**Task:** Implement a sample sharpening plugin and GUI menu to enable plugins.

+**Summary:** Added `sharpen_filter` in `menipy.sharpen_plugin` and registered it as a built-in plugin.
+Extended the `MainWindow` facade with a plugin manager dialog listing available plugins.
+Active plugins are applied after loading images.
+Updated plugin tests for the built-in filter.